Apricot And Pistachio Marzipan Danish

 9

-Brush with egg wash and cook for 15-17 minutes or until golden and smelling yummy!
+Brush with egg wash, sprinkle with pistachios and a few salt flakes and cook for 17-20 minutes or until golden and smelling yummy!

 More